A Week of Creativity, Exploration, and Renewal

 Extra programs offer a chance to learn about the essence of Hawai‘i from writers, chanters, musicians, and other cultural legends.
 These programs are open to family and companions as well as members of the local community.

-Other optional activities include yoga, hikes, swimming, turtle spotting, and endless beachcombing.
+Other optional activities include yoga, hikes, swimming, turtle spotting, endless beachcombing and organized visits to special sites.

-Constance Hale (retreat director and instructor in the craft of writing)
+Constance Hale (director & instructor in the craft of writing)

 Susan Ito (memoir)